 This came as a surprise to many who opined that with the decision to allow barbershops to operate, all the good work done to come to grips and somewhat control the spread of the virus would have gone to waste.

-To lend weight to the argument against allowing the barbershops to start operating again were not only the health authorities themselves, who I think, was also caught by surprise with the announcement, but also the barbershops operators themselves, who also seem to be caught by surprise as well.
+To lend weight to the argument against allowing the barbershops to start operating again were not only the health authorities themselves, who I think, was also caught by surprise with the announcement, but also the barbershops operators themselves.

 Each phase of the MCO had presented a different set of challenges.
 Phase 1 (18 March – 31 March) had its own set of challenges and Phase 2 (1 April – 14 April) had another.